ParallelMaths/parallel/pages/primary-parallel-2.md

 We are on a mission to increase the number and diversity of excellent mathematicians.
 Our other projects include [Parallelograms](/) (free weekly maths problem sheets on a range of interesting maths topics), the [Maths Masterclass programme](https://www.talent-ed.uk/maths-masterclass-tutorials-1){target="_blank"} (small-group online tutorials for high-attaining students) and Monthly Maths Challenge (live webinars for enthusiastic students).
 They are aimed at secondary students, so Parallel Primary is our first venture designed for younger mathematicians.

-We are now inviting up to 1,000 of the most talented and ambitious upper primary students to join us for 4 interactive maths webinars this June.
+We are now inviting up to 1,000 of the most talented and ambitious upper primary students to join us for weekly interactive maths webinars this June.

 ![](/images/screen.jpg){image align="right" padding-left:10px"}
-### 4 weeks of challenging, exciting mathematics
+### Weekly sessions challenging, exciting mathematics

 The sessions will be run by Simon and Countdown champion Junaid Mubeen.
 We’ve hand-selected a range of questions from the Primary Maths Challenge and other competitions.
 In exploring these questions, students will develop their problem solving and reasoning skills.
 We have also lined up a series of more playful ‘Maths Magic’ activities that are sure to stretch and engage students.
 We use a range of secure audience interaction tools such as live polls and Q&A to keep students actively engaged throughout our sessions.